Mirandadaa/mica-gd300/lectures/w2-ps-animation.md

 Here are some tips for animating in Photoshop.

 - Animating in Photoshop allows you to use all the brushes and layer features, but it is somewhat limited in what you can do, especially, when it comes to editing.
-- When you create a new file, start with one ofThere the Film & Video presets.
+- When you create a new file, start with one of the Film & Video presets.
 - You have two options to choose from in Timeline panel:
     1. Video Timeline
     1. Frame Animation